berndmehnert/llmjspringbootangular/readme.md

 - llm_chat_client: Angular/nodejs chat client
 - llm_microservice: Spring Boot microservice which asks the Ollama cloud-model "gpt-oss:120b" user questions and provides the client with the answers.
 Since an answer might be long, answers are given as streams
 - To run the microservice, one needs to register at ollama.com (which is free) and get an API_KEY and provide this key as an environment variable, details follow ...
-- Short description of how it works: 1) Client asks a question by making a request to the microservice 2) The microservice asks the cloud model that question via another request and gets a stream back that is then provided to the client 3) The client displays the answer
+- Short description of how it works: 1) Client asks a question by making a request to the microservice 2) The microservice asks the cloud model that question via another request and gets then back a stream which is then provided to the client 3) The client displays the answer
 - The demo is not production ready!
 See below.

 TODOs: